ldpercy/year-clock/task/readme.md

 ### In progress

-* Removal of old theme-loading callback
-* Moving to js modules and http-only
 * Improve test page parameterisation
 * Combining sector and label methods into unified 'ring' method
 * Finish cleaning up new hands & promote to ThemeBase